estuary-ai/mangrove/README.md

 # Mangrove
-A framework For Rapid Development Of Multi-modal Socially Intelligent Agents.
+Mangrove is the backend module of Estuary, a framework for builing multimodal real-time Socially Intelligent Agents (SIA).

 ## Instructions to install: